shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Shh, shh…”

 Reesu watched as Shank sank into a slumber.
-He breathed so softly, especially for a batlle-scarred, emotionally-wounded goblin.
+He breathed so softly, especially for a battle-scarred, emotionally wounded goblin.
 She let him sleep.

 Outside, it was raining.
 Reesu wandered up to the top deck, wrapped some invisible tentacles around the bow railings to keep herself attached, and let herself drift off into a magical sleep.